Maori offenders not targetted - minister

 The Labour Party says the report must be taken seriously.
 Police and corrections spokesperson Jacinda Ardern says it is important to make sure people do not enter the justice system in the first place but also that they get a fair go if they do end up in trouble.

-Next story in National: Mental health 111 calls jump
+Next story in New Zealand: Mental health 111 calls jump

 Copyright © 2014, Radio New Zealand